 • MBA/MA in Diplomacy and

 • Advanced Study

 • Entrepreneurial Studies

 • Graduate Business

 GMAT/GRE Waiver for Highly Qualified Candidates

-The Alternate Route Admission program provides for a waiver of the GMAT/GRE exam requirement for those with at least five years or more of strong full-time work experience, based on undergraduate GPA, previous graduate degree, or successful completion of a US-recognized certifying exam.
+The Alternate Route Admission program provides a waiver for those with at least five years or more of strong full-time work experience.
+Waivers may also be granted based on undergraduate GPA, previous graduate degree, or successful completion of a US-recognized certifying exam.